DimitriDewaele/OSGiHelloWorld/README.md

 Create a new framework - or open your already existing one.

 Click Run to start the OSGI container.
 Eclipse will open the container in the console window.

+When problems occur:

+ * Use the OSGi console:
+ * ss: display all bundles and look at pottential problems.
+ * start xxx: try to start bundles that are not active.
+ * Also try to remove a OSGi framework and create a new again.

 ## OSGi console